Historia-Violencia-en-Colombia/Reportaje

 Colombia has often complained that its armed conflict perpetually dominates the country's international image.
 The 2016 agreement that led to the demobilisation of the FARC should give way to other conversations about Colombia than the one that revolves around violence.
 However, before closing this historical chapter, if it is definitively closed, it is worth taking a detailed inventory of what has happened throughout these decades of leadenness.

-Jerónimo Ríos has been researching this and other episodes of guerrilla warfare in Latin America for some time, and has taught about them at various universities on both sides of the Atlantic, now at the Complutense University of Madrid.
-In Historia de la violencia en Colombia, 1946-2020, Ríos has undertaken this documentary work: he analyses the origin and evolution of the armed conflict, the responses given by the state, the territorial dynamics of the FARC, the ELN and the paramilitaries, and finally addresses the peace agreement reached in 2016, agreement .
-Ríos deals with the implementation of the peace process in a 160-page sequel, published only a few months apart: Colombia (2016-2021): from territorial peace to unresolved violence.
-If this second volume contains more clues about the future - its degree scroll already indicates the conviction that it is open - Ríos' long previous study undoubtedly provides elements for understanding the phenomenon.
+Jerónimo Ríos has long been researching this and other episodes of guerrilla warfare in Latin America and has taught about them at various universities on both sides of the Atlantic, now at the Complutense University of Madrid.
+In Historia de la violencia en Colombia, 1946-2020, Ríos has undertaken this documentary work: he analyzes the origin and evolution of the armed conflict, the responses given by the State, the territorial dynamics of the FARC, the ELN and the paramilitaries, and finally addresses the agreement peace reached in 2016.
+The implementation of the peace process is dealt with by Ríos in a 160-page sequel, published just a few months apart: Colombia (2016-2021): from territorial peace to unresolved violence.
+If in this second Issue there are more clues about the future -its degree scroll already indicates the conviction that this is open-, the long previous study by Ríos undoubtedly provides elements for the understanding of the phenomenon.

 The author starts from the "Colombian paradox" that, being one of the Latin American nations with the longest tradition of elected governments (it has only had seven years of military governments in its history), it has suffered one of the longest armed conflicts.
 In fact, before the triumph of the Cuban revolution, there had only been one experience of Marxist-inspired guerrilla warfare in the region, and that was in Colombia during the period of La Violencia in the mid-20th century.
 Political violence had already appeared in the Thousand Days' War (1899-1902); however, Ríos disagrees with the assertion that Colombia had been doomed to endemic violence since colonial times.
 He writes that until 1930 "it can be said that the country does not present levels of violence that are exacerbated or out of line with those typical of the region.
 Rather, what is happening is a gradual collapse of the state, which began to deteriorate after the confrontations that took place between 1930 and 1946 (...)
 The weakness of a state that was unable to provide itself with sufficient means to exercise its authority over a large part of its territory".